kreauniv/comp308/source/lambda.rst

-Lambda - the everything
+λ - the everything
 =======================

-If :index:`Alonzo Church` were asked "how far does the computational rabbit hole go?", he might have answered "It's :rkt:`lambda` all the way through.".
+If :index:`Alonzo Church` were asked "how far does the computational rabbit hole go?", he might have answered "It's :rkt:`λ` all the way through.".

 .. index:: Church-Turing thesis